gamemann/Test-Kernel-Modules/README.md

 insmod $NAME
 ```

 Where `$NAME` is the kernel's name you want loaded (e.g. `kern.ko`).
-Similar, you can unload the module with the following:
+Similarly, you can unload the module with the following command:

 ```
 rmmod $NAME